top of page

 Somewhere between Chiang Mai and Pai, along the winding Route 1095, sits a little café that seems to live in its own season.

-Witch statues in vibrant costumes outside "Coffee We" café.
+Witch statues in vibrant costumes outside "Coffee We The Witch's House" café.
 Halloween decor with a festive mood in a lush, green setting.

 With wooden walkways, witch hats, and jack-o’-lanterns peeking from every corner, it’s a whimsical stop that turns an ordinary drive through the mountains into a mini adventure.
 We came across it completely by chance while descending the mountain road from Pai.